Mott insulators with boundary zeros

 Here, we search for symmetry-protected gapless modes despite the presence of a hard Mott gap and for experimentally observable fingerprints thereof.
-We present analytic as well as numerical evidence that the zeros of the Green's functions have a dispersion in momentum space that can be topologically classified exactly as the corresponding non-interacting single-particle band structure.
-This observation provides us with a clean signature of the topological nature of Mott insulating states: first of all, MIs arising from symmetry-protected semimetals must have gapless bulk zeros and are thereby topologically distinct.
-Second, the zeros of a MI originating from a gapped bandstructure are also gapped.
-When this bulk gap is of inverted character, exotic gapless zeros localized at the boundaries must exist.
-We give proof of their existence and propose how to detect them in an experiment, relying on the intrinsically incoherent state that forms when a pole and a boundary zero annihilate.
+We present analytic as well as numerical evidence that the zeros of the single-particle Green's functions have a dispersion in momentum space that can be topologically classified as the corresponding non-interacting single-particle band structure.
+Schemes based on the two-particle level have also been proposed \cite{he_topological_2016,soldini_interacting_2023,herzog-arbeitman_interacting_2022}.
+Our approach offers a clean and easily accessible signature of the topology of Mott insulating states: first of all, the bulk Green's function zeros of MIs arising from symmetry-protected semimetals form Dirac and Weyl points and are thereby topologically distinct from ordinary ones.
+Second, the zeros of a MI that originates from a gapped bandstructure are in general also gapped.
+When such bulk gap is of inverted character, exotic gapless zeros localized at the boundaries must exist.
+We show their existence in various systems and propose how to detect them in an experiment, relying on the intrinsically incoherent state that forms when a pole and a boundary zero annihilate.

-{\bf Momentum dispersion of Green's function zeros} -- A pole of the single-particle propagator close to the real-frequency axis describes a conventional quasiparticle excitation of the system.
+\textbf{ Results and Discussion}\\ {\bf Momentum dispersion of Green's function zeros} -- A pole of the single-particle propagator close to the real-frequency axis describes a conventional quasiparticle excitation of the system.
 A zero eigenvalue of $G({\bf k},\omega)$, with ${\bf k}$ and {$\omega$} indicating crystal momentum and complex frequency respectively, corresponds instead to a divergence of the self-energy $\Sigma({\bf k},\omega)$ and causes the opening of a Mott gap \cite{stanescu_fermi_2006,stanescu_theory_2007,sakai_evolution_2009,sakai_doped_2010}.
-For an isolated atom, the pole of $\Sigma$ is momentum-independent.
-Moving away from this extreme limit, information on the lattice dispersion enters into the picture.
-Deep in the Mott phase, we show that the self-energy acquires a remarkably simple form:
+For an isolated atom, the pole of $\Sigma$ is momentum-independent and the corresponding continued fraction representation contains one floor only.
+Moving away from this extreme limit by switching on a finite hopping $t$, information on the lattice dispersion enters into the picture.
+Yet, if we are deep in the Mott phase, the self-energy can be expressed as :